Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preliminaries

 We assume that shortest paths are unique.
 Our assumption is identical to the one made in~\cite{CabelloCE13}.
 More specifically, let $P$ be a piece with a set $S$ of boundary sites and additive weights $\wt(\cdot)$.
 Consider the process in which we vary the weight $\wt(u)$ of exactly one site $u \in S$.
 We assume that vertex-to-vertex distances in $P$ are distinct, and that shortest paths are unique, except at a discrete set of critical values of $\wt(u)$ where there is a unique {\em tense} arc (see Section~\ref{sec:bisectors} for the definition).
 This assumption can be achieved deterministically with $\tilde O(1)$ time overhead using a deterministic lexicographic perturbation~\cite{CabelloCE13,HartvigsenMardon}.
+See also~\cite{EFL18} for a different approach.